keyur2maru/vad/README.md

 - `model` parameter can be set to 'legacy' or 'v5' to use the respective VAD model.
 Default is 'legacy'.
 - `baseAssetPath` specifies the base URL/path for VAD model files (.onnx).
 Defaults to CDN (`https://cdn.jsdelivr.net/npm/@keyurmaru/vad@0.0.1/`) but can be overridden for custom hosting. **<u>Applicable for all platforms.</u>**
 - `onnxWASMBasePath` specifies the base URL/path for onnxruntime WASM files.
 Defaults to CDN (`https://cdn.jsdelivr.net/npm/onnxruntime-web@1.22.0/dist/`) but can be overridden for custom hosting. **<u>Only applicable for the Web platform.</u>**
-- `recordConfig` allows you to provide custom recording configuration for non-web platforms (iOS/Android).
-If not provided, default configuration with 16kHz sample rate, PCM16 encoding, echo cancellation, auto gain, and noise suppression will be used. **<u>Only applicable for non-web platforms (iOS/Android).</u>**
+- `recordConfig` allows you to provide custom recording configuration for native platforms (iOS, Android, macOS, Windows, Linux).
+If not provided, default configuration with 16kHz sample rate, PCM16 encoding, echo cancellation, auto gain, and noise suppression will be used. **<u>Only applicable for native platforms.
+Note: Echo cancellation is not available on Windows and Linux.</u>**

 ```dart
 Future<void> startListening({